South Sea Fleet

 The Southern Theater Command Navy (STCN), or the South Sea Fleet (SSF) until 2018, is a formation of China's People's Liberation Army Navy (PLAN) and the naval component of the Southern Theater Command.

 History

 In December 1949, the Fourth Field Army transferred personnel from the 15th Army to create the Guangdong Military Region Riverine Defense Command.
 The Riverine Defense Command commanded the Wanshan Archipelago Campaign in May to August 1950 and was the "nucleus" of the South Central China Military Region Navy created by the Fourth Field Army in December 1950.
 The military region's navy became the PLAN's South Sea Fleet in 1955.

 The SSF won the Battle of the Paracel Islands against South Vietnam in 1974.
 China's first anti-piracy patrol to Somalia deployed from the SSF in December 2008.

 Components

-STCN headquarters is at Zhanjiang, with bases in Sanya and Guangzhou.
-The bases at Sanya include Yulin Naval Base and Longpo Naval Base, the latter for submarines.
+STCN headquarters is at Zhanjiang, with bases in Sanya, Zhanjiang, Guangzhou, Beihai, Shangchuan island, Xiachuan island and Angshuizhou Naval Base.
+The bases at Sanya include Yulin Naval Base and Longpo Naval Base, the latter for nuclear submarines.
 It controls coastal defenses west from to Dongshan County and in the South China Sea.